What is going on with the old yellow barn on the west side of 203 at the south end of Duvall?

 Is the barn going to be saved?

-The word saved is probably no longer the best way to describe what we are doing with the barn.
+The word saved is no longer the best way to describe what we are doing with the barn.
 We are disassembling the barn and keeping architectural elements like doors, cupolas, side building, sections of the loft, etc. and materials like the curved trusses, interior wood, and part of the north face of the barn.
-These materials will be used in the new Yellow Barn which will be a community art center.
+The plan is to use these materials in the new building.

 Who was consulted before taking the barn apart?

-Duvall Foundation for the Arts consulted with two volunteer project managers that are assisting with the barn project, King County Green Tools, a structural engineer that specializes in restoration of old buildings, several contractors, a report commissioned by the City of Duvall regarding the barns condition, the City of Duvall, the property owner and the community at barn team meetings which occur every Saturday at 11:00 am at the visitors center in Duvall.
+Duvall Foundation for the Arts consulted with two volunteer project managers that are assisting with the barn project, King County Green Tools, a structural engineer that specializes in restoration of old buildings, several contractors, a report commissioned by the City of Duvall regarding the barns condition, the City of Duvall, the property owner and the community barn team.
 Based on this input the decision was made to disassemble the barn.

 No, for safety reasons the barn site has been secured.

-I heard there was lead containing paint on the wood, is that true?
+I heard there was paint containing lead on the wood, is that true?

 Yes, the wood has been tested by an environmental consulting firm.
 Some of the wood has no paint, some of the wood has yellow paint with lead content, and some of the wood has white paint with lead content.
 We will continue to consult with the environmental consulting firm as we move through the project with regard to disposal of rotten wood, handling of wood, and considerations related to reinstallation of the wood in the new facility.